Whole Grain Morning Glory Muffins

 - 2 ½ teaspoons baking powder

 - ¼ teaspoon ground nutmeg

 - 1 large egg

 - ⅓ cup melted coconut oil*

-- ⅔ cup milk (I like whole or coconut milk here)
+- ⅔ cup milk of choice (I like canned light coconut milk here)

 - ¼ cup honey

 - 1 tablespoon orange zest (from about 1 large orange)

 - ½ cup shredded carrot (from about 1 large carrot)

 - ½ cup grated apple (from about 1 medium apple)